nphirning/Crazy-Cool/README.md

 > Code generation for the Classroom Object-Oriented Language (COOL) implemented in C++.

 **Note**
 > This code generator follows the [COOL manual](https://theory.stanford.edu/~aiken/software/cool/cool-manual.pdf) for instructions on how to generate correct COOL code.
 The code should all compile normally (though it probably will crash at runtime).
-If you find any examples of incorrect code being produced, report them to me at "nphirning@gmail.com" for cash prizes.
+If you find any examples of incorrect code being produced, report them to me at "nphirning@gmail.com".

 ## Sample